Azure/cloud-native-app/README.md

 ![Alt text](/images/cncf-projects-app-arc.png)

 ## Install
-We are currently working on both a [Helm](https://helm.sh/) and [CNAB](https://cnab.io/) installation of the repo.
-As of now please follow the instructions [here](notes.md) in sequence to deploy the CNCF Projects App in your environment.
+Please follow the instructions [here](notes.md) in sequence to deploy the CNCF Projects App in your environment.

+Instructions for automated deployment through gitops are [here](/gitops/readme.md).

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.